caiks/WBOT02/README.md

 ![actor001_008](images/actor001_008.png)

-If we display *model* 3 and 1 side by side, we have -
+If we display *model* 3 and *model* 1 side by side, we have -

 ![actor001_008](images/actor001_008.png) ![actor001_010](images/actor001_010.png)

 The *likelihood* is smaller (0.511 versus 0.694), but still fairly high.
 The *slice* representations themselves are very similar.
-The differing *likelihood* is possibly because the frame at (0.5,0.5) only sees one fifth of the *events* in *model* 3, instead of one quarter of the *events* in *model* 1, and so the *slice* is probably has fewer ancestors on its *decomposition* path.
+The differing *likelihoods* is possibly because the frame at (0.5,0.5) only sees one fifth of the *events* in *model* 3, instead of one quarter of the *events* in *model* 1, and so the *slice* is probably has fewer ancestors on its *decomposition* path.

 If we move upwards by the same short distance as before to (0.5,0.463) we obtain the following -

 ![actor001_009](images/actor001_009.png) ![actor001_011](images/actor001_011.png)

-Again, the *likelihood* is off the *diagonal* at only -0.629, although this is slightly higher than before at -0.666.
+Again, the *likelihood* is far off the *diagonal* at only -0.629, although this is slightly higher than before at -0.666.
 The *slice* representations, however, are quite different.
 This is because both *slices* are small samples, and so the representations are likely to deviate more from each other than with the *on-diagonal* case.

-This is the configuration of `model004.json` -
+The configuration of *model* 4 is very similar to *model* 3, but additionally has the random parameters; `model004.json` -
 ```
 {
 	"model" : "model004",